stephenhouser/stephenhouser.github.io/_posts/projects/2023-03-27-node-red-contrib-wsjt-x.md

 archive:	false
 permalink:  /node-red-contrib-wsjt-x
 ---
-A set of "nodes" for the flow based programming tool [Node-RED Nodes for ](https://nodered.org) that connect to, control, and monitor [WSJT-X](https://wsjt.sourceforge.io/wsjtx.html) software over the network.
+A set of "nodes" for the flow based programming tool [Node-RED](https://nodered.org) that connect to, control, and monitor [WSJT-X](https://wsjt.sourceforge.io/wsjtx.html) software over the network.
 With these nodes you can decode messages sent from WSJT-X and inject the data into a flow or using data in your flow encode and send commands to WSJT-X.

 ![WSJT-X Decoding]({{site.baseurl}}/assets/projects/wsjt-x-decode.png)